-- 1. Open iC Web from the iControl-Startup page of the Application Server to which you published the site (see page 601). - 2.
-On the File menu, click Open site. - 3.
-Select the site that contains the new alarm panel page, and then click Open. - Select the page that contains the new alarm panels, and then click Open.
-The selected Web page appears, with the new alarm panels displaying their current alarm statuses.
+- 1 Open iC Web from the Startup page of the Application Server to which you published the site (see Opening iC Web, on page 730). - 2 On the File menu, click Open site. - 3 Select the site that contains the new alarm panel page, and then click Open.

+4 Select the page that contains the new alarm panels, and then click Open.

+System Response: The selected Web page appears, with the new alarm panels displaying their current alarm statuses.